 In 2000, he was one of the featured artists in director Fernando Trueba's documentary Calle 54.
 That same year he and flamenco guitarist Tomatito won Best Latin Jazz Album at the first Latin Grammy Awards for their collaborative album Spain.
 (They issued a sequel entitled Spain Again in 2006.)
 In 2002, the pianist received acclaim for Triangulo, with Jackson on bass and Horatio "El Negro" Hernandez in the drummer's chair.
 Also in 2002, Camilo collaborated with Leonard Slatkin and the BBC Symphony Orchestra on his Piano Concerto; Suite for Piano, Strings & Harp; Caribe.
-In 2007, he released his final date for the Telarc label, the lauded Spirit of the Moment.
+In 2006, he and Tomatito got together again for Spain Again, and a year later he released his final date for the Telarc label, the lauded Spirit of the Moment.
 In 2009, Caribe: Michel Camilo Big Band, an audio-video concert document, was released in Japan.
-In 2011, Camilo released the trio album Mano a Mano with Hidalgo and bassist Charles Flores for Emarcy before undertaking another world tour that included many festivals.
-He returned to the recording scene with What's Up? a solo piano offering, on the revived Okeh label in 2013. ~ Scott Yanow & Thom Jurek